-Washington D.C. divorce requirements aren’t overly burdensome.
+Washington, D.C. divorce requirements aren't overly burdensome.
 The first condition you have to meet concerns residency.
 In order to file for divorce, one of the spouses must be a bona fide D.C. resident for a least six months immediately prior to starting the divorce action.
-(DC Code §16–902.)
+(D.C.
+Code Ann. § 16–902.)

-The second ground arises when both spouses have lived separate and apart without cohabitation for a period of one year immediately prior to commencing the divorce action.
-Notice that this ground omits the words “mutually and voluntarily”, leading to the conclusion that the separation occurred against one of the spouse’s wishes.
-(DC Code §16–904.)
+The second ground arises when both spouses have lived separate and apart without cohabitation for a period of one year immediately before filing the divorce action.
+Notice that this ground omits the words "mutually and voluntarily," leading to the conclusion that the separation occurred against one of the spouse's wishes.
+(D.C.
+Code Ann. § 16–904.)

-There are three basic steps to initiating an uncontested divorce.
-D.C. requires you to submit a “Complaint for Divorce”.
+There are three basic steps to initiating an uncontested divorce in Washington, D.C.
+First, you must submit a "Complaint for Divorce".
 (D.C.
 DR Rule 3.)
-The complaint provides the court with information about your marriage, as well as the “relief” you’re seeking (what you’re asking the court to do for you).
-The spouse filing for divorce is the “plaintiff”; the other spouse is the “defendant.”
+The complaint provides the court with information about your marriage, as well as the "relief" you're seeking (what you're asking the court to do for you).
+The spouse filing for divorce is the "plaintiff," and the other spouse is the "defendant."

 Finally, the filed complaint and summons must be "served" on (delivered to) your spouse.
 D.C. court rules provide a number of ways to do this.
 (D.C.
 DR Rule 4.)
 The two most common are personal service and service by mail.
 With personal service, generally anyone (other than you) over the age of 18 can deliver a copy of the divorce papers to your spouse, or leave the papers with someone who lives at your spouse's home and is of suitable age and discretion.

 The person who serves the papers has to file an affidavit (sworn statement) with the court, indicating that the papers were served.
-If the papers weren’t delivered directly to your spouse, the affidavit has to describe the person served, including that individual’s age.
-Obviously this provision is meant to assure the court that the person accepting the documents was of “suitable age and discretion”.
+If the papers weren't delivered directly to your spouse, the affidavit has to describe the person served, including that individual's age.
+This requirement is meant to assure the court that the person accepting the documents was of "suitable age and discretion."
 (D.C.
 DR Rule 4(h).)

 Service by mail consists of mailing the divorce papers to your spouse by certified mail, return receipt requested.
 You'll file an affidavit of service with the court when you receive the signed return receipt card back from the post office.

-The easiest road to a quick divorce in D.C. is for the defendant spouse to file a “Consent Answer,” agreeing with everything you stated in your complaint.
-Once that’s done, you and your spouse can sign a form called a “Joint Request For Uncontested Divorce Hearing.”
-This form means exactly what it says.
-You’re both telling the court the divorce is uncontested, and asking the court to give you a date for your final divorce hearing.
-The court will then mail you a notice of your hearing date.
+The easiest road to a quick divorce in Washington, D.C. is for the defendant spouse to file a "Consent Answer," agreeing with everything the filing spouse stated in the complaint.
+Once that's done, the spouses can sign a form called a "Joint Request For Uncontested Divorce Hearing."
+This form means exactly what it says: Both spouses are telling the court the divorce is uncontested, and asking the court to set a date for the final divorce hearing.
+The court then mails a notice of the hearing date.

 Although you and your spouse can enter into an oral agreement resolving your marital issues, you should consider memorializing the terms in a written divorce settlement agreement (sometimes referred to as a "property settlement agreement" or a "marital settlement agreement").
 This agreement is a contract between you and your spouse, and is binding on both of you.

-If you have young children, or if there’s a significant financial component to your agreement, it often pays to have attorneys or a qualified mediator help you negotiate and prepare the agreement.
+If you have young children, or if there's a significant financial component to your agreement, consider working with a divorce service, attorney, or qualified mediator to help you negotiate and prepare the agreement.
 Agreements drawn up with this type of assistance almost always go into greater detail than oral agreements.
 This can be a big plus, because it reduces the likelihood of conflict down the road about the meaning of a particular term of the agreement.
-This can ultimately save you time, money, and anxiety.
+This can ultimately save you time, money, and hassle.

 Uncontested divorce hearings are usually brief.
-The judge will likely ask you a few questions, just to confirm you’ve met all the requirements for finalizing the divorce.
+The judge will likely ask you a few questions, just to confirm you've met all the requirements for finalizing the divorce.
 If you have a written settlement agreement, you should give it to the judge at the hearing, and request that it be incorporated into the final divorce order.
-That way either spouse can go back to the court for enforcement if someone isn’t abiding by the agreement’s terms.
+That way either spouse can go back to the court for enforcement if someone doesn't follow the terms of the agreement.

-Something else to note.
-In D.C., the divorce doesn’t become final until 30 days after the court stamps the divorce order as “entered on docket” (usually within a few days of the hearing).
-That’s because the law gives you 30 days to appeal the order.
-But because you’ve settled all your issues, you and your spouse can file a “Joint Waiver Of Appeal Of Divorce Order/Judgment”, which asks the court to dispense with the appeal waiting period and finalize the divorce.
+In Washington, D.C., the divorce doesn't become final until 30 days after the court stamps the divorce order as "entered on docket" (usually within a few days of the hearing).
+That's because the law gives you 30 days to appeal the order.
+But when you've settled all your issues and filed an uncontested divorce, you and your spouse can file a "Joint Waiver Of Appeal Of Divorce Order/Judgment," which asks the court to dispense with the appeal waiting period and finalize the divorce.